Cheapest 86+ Rated FIFA 23 Players for SBCs

 |Gold TOTW

 There you have it!
-Those are the cheapest FIFA 23 Ultimate Team players rated higher than 86, so get them purchased and into your SBCs as required.
+Those are the cheapest FIFA 23 Ultimate Team players rated 86 or above, so get them purchased and into your SBCs as required.
 For all the latest on FIFA 23 Ultimate Team, EA Sports FC 24 and more, keep it tuned to Twinfinite.

-- FIFA 23 FUT Birthday Promo: Swaps Token Tracker, Team 1, ICONs, Rewards & More
+- FIFA 23 FUT Birthday: Team 2s Revealed, Swaps Token Tracker, Rewards & More

+- FIFA 23 Team of the Week (FUT TOTW) 22 Revealed: Ronaldo, Son & Pulisic

 - Is FIFA 23 the Last FIFA Video Game?
 Difference Between EA Sports FC & FIFA 24 Explained